Snug Harbor Music Hall: Renovations

-2019 Expansion and Renovation
+The Music Hall partially reopened in 1997.
+The renovated Music Hall initially lacked restrooms and other facilities, which were built as part of a $3.2 million second phase.
+This phase also included restoring some of the original design details.
+In addition, the Music Hall was renamed in 2003 for Ralph J. Lamberti, a former Staten Island borough president who had also led Snug Harbor's board of directors.
+The second phase was finished in 2004, after which the City Council appropriated funds for a third phase, which included dressing room renovations and installation of other finishes.

-Designed by Studio Joseph Architects through DDC's Design Excellence Program, the City of New York committed nearly $20 million to bring the Snug Harbor Music Hall into the 21st century, allowing it to accommodate larger-scale modern performances and events.
+Designed by Studio Joseph Architects through DDC's Design Excellence Program, the City of New York committed nearly $20 million in 2019 to upgrade the Snug Harbor Music Hall, allowing it to accommodate larger-scale modern performances and events.
 The main scope of the project is its eastern annex.
 The annex includes a new loading dock, increased backstage space and facilities, two offices, a restroom, ADA compliant dressing rooms, and access between the music hall and the annex.
 Additionally, the entire building will get an upgrade to its fire alarm and suppression system to meet modern-day fire codes.
 The renovations brought the entire facility up to Actors Equity standards, allowing it to host Equity showcases and productions now for the first time in its history.
 The building was also made more ADA accessible than it had ever been before.
 The entire new annex, main floor, stage, and orchestra pit were all planned with ADA-compliant amenities.
+This renovation was again delayed, and in 2024 the city provided $2.1 million to finish the renovation.